rare-freertr/RARE-web/docs/guides/getting-started/003-unleash.md

 - How to complete freeRtr installation by installating freeRtr tools bundle
 - How to reset an existing Linux interface so that it can be controlled by freeRtr
-- How to create a freeRtr router process that has:
+- Added a third interface to `r1`:
-    - one interfaces (`eth1` )
+    - interface (`eth3` )
-    - and its corresponding UNIX UDP sockets (`127.0.0.1 1001` )
+    - and its corresponding UNIX UDP sockets (`127.0.0.1 1003` )
-- How bind a Linux interface through UDP socket `127.0.0.1 2001` using `pcapInt` tool included in the freeRtr addtional tools bundle.
+- How bind a Linux interface through UDP socket `127.0.0.1 5003` using `pcapInt` tool included in the freeRtr addtional tools bundle.
-- Configure `eth1` interface so that it could initiate IPv4 DHCP request and IPv6 SLAAC operation in order to get IPv4 and IPv6 address from local router acting as DHCP server and IPv6 SLAAC gateway.
+- Configure `eth3` interface so that it could initiate IPv4 DHCP request and IPv6 SLAAC operation in order to get IPv4 and IPv6 address from local router acting as DHCP server and IPv6 SLAAC gateway.

 !!! note
     The article demonstrated basic `ping` and `ssh` external connectivity.
-However, the real power of this setup is that from there, you can activate any IGP such as OSPF or ISIS on `eth1`.
+However, the real power of this setup is that from there, you can activate any IGP such as OSPF or ISIS on `eth3`.
 You can even push further connectivity extension by enabling multihop eBGP towards external system and start behaving as an ISP ...
-If for any reasons you have a Service Provider able to provide you MPLS services, you have the possibility to extend the Service Provider MPLS service towards any of your internal host in your network.
+If you have the chance to have Service Provider able to provide you MPLS services, you'll get the possibility to extend MPLS service towards any of your internal host in your network.
 You have guessed it, you just got a hand on the most powerful open source network swiss army knife !
+    In the next article, we will start implementing a small service provider with `r1`,`r2`,`r3`,`r4` so that the lab topology can appear as an external network.
+The first step will to implement an IGP !